 Trope: Trapped in a Gas Station

 In one of several nail-biting scenes in this powerful French-extremism film, Marie (Cécile de France) escapes from her maniac captor when the truck that she had been abducted in stops to get gas.
-She flees into the market within the gas station, but her captor follows her in, and she and the store clerk try to bluff and hide their way to safety.
+Sensing a lucky break, she flees into the market within the gas station, but her captor follows her in.
+Marie and the store clerk try to bluff and hide their way to safety.
 It doesn’t turn out well.
 Given the big twist in the story, this scene is a bit hard to patch back together, but seeing it in real-time is riveting.

 Wrong Turn (2003)